bradyisom/sp90x2/README.md

 - [ ] Additional stock schedules

 ## BUGS
-- [ ] Tracking does not honor initial date in route
+- [x] Tracking does not honor initial date in route
 - [ ] Reload answers for fit test
+- [ ] Preserve tracked tasks after schedule edit

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.